jayniz/zeta/README.md

 ## Yes, it would!

-Each project have to contain two files in order for *Old Maid* to do its job:
+Each project have to contain two files in order for *Zeta* to do its job:

 1. `contracts/publish.mson`
 2. `contracts/consume.mson`